MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-design-model-partitioning.md

 - The embedded item is larger than any single item in the normalized model.
 That cost lands on writes, which is the trade you accepted.
 A profile update now rewrites the addresses and the credential too.

-> [!TIP]
-> An application that knows both the item identifier and the partition key can read this item with a point read rather than a query.
+> &#128161; An application that knows both the item identifier and the partition key can read this item with a point read rather than a query.
 A point read of a 1-KB item costs 1 RU, and the charge rises with item size from there.
 Data Explorer runs queries, not point reads.
 Therefore, you can't measure the request charge for a point read here.
 A point read is the least expensive way to retrieve a known item.
 Embedding allows one point read to return all required data under one identifier.

 ---